sarsamurmu/koat-databinder/README.md

 # Koat DataBinder
 Easily bind your data with HTML.
-HTML will Rerender when data changes and only changes the DOM Node which necessary.
+HTML will rerender when data changes in none-destructive way.

 ### Importing
 #### Using CDN